HumanCellAtlas/metadata-schema/docs/committers.md

     If the suggested update comes in the form of a pull request, the above information should be self-evident between the JSON schema itself and the pull request message.
 If this isn’t clear either from the pull request or the message sent through email or git, then the assigned committer will seek clarification before continuing to step 3.

-2. **Assign committer to review the suggestion.** A person (the "Reviewer") with commit rights on the metadata-standards repo will be assigned to each suggestion (issue/email/PR).
-The Reviewer will be responsible for reviewing the suggestion, noting any consequences of the suggestion, contacting appropriate HCA teams for feedback, and making announcements to ensure the whole community has an opportunity to provide input.
+1. **Assign committer to review the suggestion.** A person (the "Committer") with commit rights on the metadata-standards repo will be assigned to each suggestion (issue/email/PR).
+The Committer will be responsible for reviewing the suggestion, noting any consequences of the suggestion, contacting appropriate HCA teams for feedback, and making announcements to ensure the whole community has an opportunity to provide input.

-3. **Make pull request if one does not exist.** If the suggestion came in the form of a GitHub issue or email, then the Reviewer needs to make the suggested update and a pull request against develop.
-If the Contributor has a GitHub account, s/he should be encouraged to make the suggested update and a pull request.
+1. **Make pull request if one does not exist.** If the suggestion came in the form of a GitHub issue or email, then the Committer needs to make the suggested update and a pull request against develop.
+If the Contributor has a GitHub account, they should be encouraged to make the suggested update and a pull request.
 When a pull request is made, a test suite of tools will automatically run that validates the updates.

     **NB** Currently this test suite of tools is not complete, and the tools that do exist must be run manually by the Reviewer.

-4. **Annotate the pull request (version, stability) and run unit tests.** The Reviewer should classify the suggested update by the type of version change (major, minor, patch) and the stability category (high, medium, or low).
+1. **Annotate the pull request (version, stability) and run unit tests.** The Committer should classify the suggested update by the type of version change (major, minor, patch) and the stability category (high, medium, or low).
 These classifications can be indicated in the pull request description.
 Specifically, the version change classification will be indicated in the `update_log.csv` file.
-The Reviewer should also ensure the metadata-schema repo unit tests have been run and pass.
+The Committer should also ensure the metadata-schema repo unit tests have been run and pass.
 Example spreadsheets and JSON documents will potentially need to be updated.

-5. **Notify community about the update request.** The Reviewer should announce the suggested update/PR on the #hca-metadata and #dcp Slack channels so everyone can have an opportunity to comment over the time frame specified by the combination of stability level and version change.
-The Reviewer should also tag specific developers who could be impacted by the change.
+1. **Notify community about the update request.** The Committer should announce the suggested update/PR on the #hca-metadata and #dcp Slack channels so everyone can have an opportunity to comment over the time frame specified by the combination of stability level and version change.
+The Committer should also tag specific developers who could be impacted by the change.

-6. **Start the community review period.** The Reviewer starts the clock on the review period as indicated by the [update acceptance process](schema-update-acceptance-process).
-The Reviewer and any other assigned internal reviewers should actively respond to feedback on the proposed update, making any indicated changes in the pull request.
+1. **Start the community review period.** The Committer starts the clock on the review period as indicated by the [update acceptance process](schema-update-acceptance-process).
+The Committer and any other assigned internal reviewers ("Reviewers") should actively respond to feedback on the proposed update, making any indicated changes in the pull request.

-7. **Pre-release the update.** Once the review period is over, if the update is accepted then the Reviewer merges the pull request into develop following the [release process](release_process.md).
+1. **Pre-release the update.** Once the review period is over, if the update is accepted then the Committer merges the pull request into develop following the [release process](release_process.md).
 The update is now considered "pre-released".

-8. **Announce accepted update to community**.
-The change will be announced both on #hca-metadata Slack channel and the metadata-wg mailing list by the committer.

 ## Specific how-to for making changes

-This section outlines steps for contributors to suggest changes to the metadata schema via pull requests.
+This section outlines steps for Committers to make suggested changes to the metadata schema via pull requests.

 1. **Clone** the metadata-schema repository into your local environment (should only need to do this once).